skwigs/ghost/README.md

 # Ghost - Responsive Display Helper
-Manage the display of elements across multiple screen sizes with this drop-in css solution.
+Manage the display of elements across multiple screens easily with this drop-in css solution.

 ## Demo